skeyll/SynicSugar/README.md

 ## Features:
  - Mesh topology with max 64 peers
  - No Use Cost and No CCU Limit
- - High-level APIs for mobile and small-party games (MatchMaking, Host-Migration, Large-packet, PushToTalk, Offlinemode and Re-connection...)
+ - High-level APIs for mobile and small-party games (MatchMaking, Large-packet, PushToTalk, and Offlinemode...)
+ - Full support for Host-migration and Re-connection by library
  - Almost all RPC processes are zero-allocation
- - Free VoiceChat(Max16)
+ - Free VoiceChat (Max16peers)
  - Cross-platform connection <br>
     (Windows / Linux / macOS <br>
     Android / iOS <br>